stevelab1/awesome-learning-resources/README.md

 # **Front-end Learning Resources**

-List of awesome learning and career development resources from the course for Front-end Web Developers.
-It will also serve as a learning path.
+List of awesome learning and career development resources from the course and othert credible sources for Front-end Web Developers.
+It will also serve as a free learning path.
 More to be added...
 Including `what to learn next`, `updates` to technologies covered, and `news`.

 ## Contents